 The community grant-making process (ARPA085) was designed with equity in mind.
-Lane County set aside \$3 million of its direct allocation of Coronavirus State & Local Fiscal Recovery Funds for communities hardest hit by the COVID-19 public health emergency.
+Lane County set aside \$3 million of its direct allocation of Coronavirus State & Local Fiscal Recovery

+Funds for communities hardest hit by the COVID-19 public health emergency.
 A Request for Applications was posted on May 16, 2022 and applications were due July 6, 2022.
 Multiple news publications and targeted outreach to nonprofits was conducted to ensure widespread notification of this funding opportunity.
-The application process was designed to be as streamlined and simple as possible so as not to present barriers to applications for small organizations new to federally funded awards.
+The application process was designed to be simple to remove barriers to applications for small organizations or public agencies who may be new to federally funded awards.

-Applications for ARPA-funded community grants are being evaluated using different criteria, one of which is equity.
-In order to be awarded, applicants must successfully demonstrate that the organization and project have significant commitment to diversity, equity, inclusion, and promote equitable outcomes through an equity lens or similar critical analysis.
-Applications that do not meet this base equity criteria cannot move forward to the second screening phase of the Scoring Committee.
-Projects will receive more points if they serve communities in rural Lane County and populations who have been disproportionately impacted by the COVID-19 pandemic.
-Community grant awards will be determined in August 2022.
+Applications for ARPA-funded community grants were evaluated using different criteria, one of which was equity.
+In order to be awarded, applicants must have successfully demonstrated that their organization and project have significant commitment to diversity, equity, inclusion, and promote equitable outcomes through an equity lens or similar critical analysis.
+Applications that did not meet this base equity criteria were not forwarded to the second screening phase of the

+Scoring Committee.
+Projects received more points if they served communities in rural Lane County and populations who have been disproportionately impacted by the COVID-19 pandemic.
+Community grant awards were finalized and announced in August 2022.